-This course is designed for students considering education as a major and teaching as a profession.
-Students will have an opportunity to experience primary, middle and secondary education through field placements.
-Students will obtain a systematic body of knowledge from which they can develop a repertoire of teaching practices to meet the learning needs of students with diverse learning styles, developmental needs, cultural and socioeconomic backgrounds.
+This course is designed for teacher candidates considering education as a major and teaching as a profession.
+Teacher candidates will have an opportunity to experience primary, middle and secondary education through field placements.
+Teacher candidates will obtain a systematic body of knowledge from which they can develop a repertoire of teaching practices to meet the learning needs of teacher candidates with diverse learning styles, developmental needs, cultural and socioeconomic backgrounds.